BenoitMayeur/BenoitMayeur/README.md

 :sunny: During the Day: Study JS and Angular 9 at the Proforma Center (previous "STE Formations") in Liege...

-:waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liege. :heavy_check_mark: First year passed, one and a half left !
+:waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liege. :heavy_check_mark: First year passed, ready for the next one !